Francesco16p/SMA/CushingProbit.md

 using DelimitedFiles

 # Use the R interface to retrive the Cushings dataset using the function file.choose()
-# To run the code specifies the path of Cushings.RData
+# To run the code specify in [...] the path of Cushings.RData
-R"Rdata <- load('C:/Users/franc/Documents/Francesco/ProbitCushing/Cushings.RData')"
+R"Rdata <- load('.../Cushings.RData')"
 @rget y;  @rget X;

 # Epglm logit model